jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 ![What you need to know before using Grey.co in Nigeria](https://ik.imagekit.io/monierate/Blog/product/grey-card.jpg)

 ## Is Grey Secure?

 Grey.co is legitimate and licensed by FINTRAC and FinCEN, regulatory bodies that protect users' interests.
 While there are no reports of data misuse, the app collects personal data during registration and installation, and there’s no guarantee it won’t be shared with partners.

-## What are users saying about Grey Finance?
+## What are users saying about Grey?

-Grey Finance receives both praise and criticism from users.
+Grey receives both praise and criticism from users.

 Samuel Ajala shared a positive experience:
 "I used Grey and I must say they are far more reliable than PayDay" [Source](https://x.com/ajalasamuelakin/status/1675297651812712449)